Spreading Kindness One Stitch at a Time

 While this scene may be similar to what you could find in any senior’s residence around the country, there is something special that differentiates this group from most other knitting circles.
 These ladies aren’t knitting for personal use, or to share their masterpieces with family and friends; they are ‘Knitting for a Cause’.

-What started in 2013, as a volunteer led initiative created with the intention to build community within the building, relieve isolation and offer the opportunity for residents of all skill levels to come together and knit, has evolved into much more than that.
+While it started in 2013 as a volunteer-led initiative created with the intention to build community within the building, relieve isolation and offer the opportunity for residents of all skill levels to come together and knit, the group has evolved into much more than that.

-It began when Clara, a friendly, kindhearted, Brazilian woman, who was studying at SAIT walked into Forward Housing’s Head Office.
+It began when Clara, a friendly, kindhearted, Brazilian woman, who was studying at SAIT walked into Onward’s head office.
 Armed with enthusiasm, a love of knitting and a desire to connect with isolated seniors, she inquired if there would be an appetite for her to start a knitting club.
 She would facilitate and teach anyone willing to learn the basics to get them started.
 Our leadership team responded with an enthusiastic “Yes!” and with that, the knitting club was formed.

-This group offered a new experience for some, like Noreen, who had never knit before attending the first meeting.
-While she often asked for help from the more experienced members, Noreen picked up the art quickly and from then on was frequently seen armed with a set of knitting needles working away on a project at any given time.
-Before long Noreen was the designated leader of the group, and, together with Theresa, was spearheading a lot of the projects and initiatives.
+This group offered a new experience for some, like Noreen, who had never knit before.
+While she often asked for help from the more experienced members, Noreen picked up the art quickly and from then on was frequently seen armed with a set of knitting needles and a project.
+Before long, Noreen was the designated leader of the group, and, together with Theresa, was spearheading a lot of the projects and initiatives.

 While knitting is what brings these ladies together, the group is about much more than just that.
 It offers the ladies a chance to socialize and engage with neighbours from both inside the building and from the Brentwood community.